Goatly.net

 Apr 12, 2011

 I use Windows Live Writer to put together all my blog posts, but I also use multiple computers.
 I’ll sometimes find myself writing a draft post on one computer and wanting to carry on editing it on another.
-Live Writer stores draft posts in Documents\My Weblog Posts\Drafts, and in the past I’ve just …
+Live Writer stores draft posts in Documents\My Weblog Posts\Drafts, and in the past I’ve just manually copied …

 Read More